If you think your water pressure isn't quite right, we want to help you.

 Pop around and ask if your neighbours are affected too.
 If they are, it's likely there is an event or repair going on in your area.

-You can get more information on what's going on in your area here.
+You can also get more information on what's going on in your area here.

 Water pressure is a lot like the porridge in Goldilocks.
 It has to be 'just right'.
-So, if your pressure is too high, you can use your internal stop tap or valves.
+So, if your pressure is too high, use your internal stop tap or isolation valves to lower it to suit you.